Training-Free Layout Control with Cross-Attention Guidance: Conclusions

 \section{Conclusions}

 In this paper, we investigated the potential of manipulating the spatial layout of images generated by large, pre-trained text-to-image models without additional training or fine-tuning.
-Through our exploration, we discovered that cross-attention maps play a dominant role in determining the layout and that even the cross-attention maps of start and padding contain valuable semantic and spatial information.
-We proposed and compared two approaches, forward and backward guidance, for layout-controlled generation by modifying cross-attention patterns explicitly.
-Our quantitative and qualitative evaluations demonstrated the effectiveness of both methods.
-Additionally, we extended our approach to real image layout editing, illustrating the versatility of our training-free strategy.
-In future work, we plan to delve deeper into cross-attention maps to control object geometry and apply our approach to 3D model generation.
+Through our exploration, we discovered that both the cross-attention maps and the initial noise of the diffusion play a dominant role in determining the layout and that even the cross-attention maps of special tokens contain valuable semantic and spatial information.
+We identify and analyze the mechanism behind most prior work: forward guidance.
+Moreover, based on our analysis, we propose a new technique ``backward guidance'' that overcomes the shortcomings of forward guidance.
+Finally, we demonstrate the versatility of our training-free strategy by extending it to applications such as real-image layout editing.